ucsf-wynton/wynton-website-hpc/docs/about/citation.md

 > Storage is provided by a parallel filesystem providing 400 TB of mirrored
 > home space and 500 TB of global scratch space.
 >
-> Wynton is shared by many research groups at UCSF.
+> {{ site.cluster.nickname }} is shared by many research groups at UCSF.
 Load balancing on the
 > cluster is achieved through SGE (originally Sun Grid Engine).
 The
 > computing power of the cluster guaranteed to any given research group is
 > directly proportional to the funds that the group contributed to the